kiefac/baristaEngine/README.md

 1. Clone the repository.
 2. Put the contents of the eclipse folder in your workspace.
 3. Import Existing Project in Eclipse.
-4. Rename baristaExample, kiefac.barista, and BaristaExample.java.
+4. Rename baristaEngine, kiefac.barista, and BaristaExample.java.
 5. Replace code in your renamed BaristaExample.java under onUserCreate and onUserUpdate.

 ## Using the engine in Eclipse (for the absolute beginner)
 1. Download the .zip of the repository.
-2. Copy the contents of the "eclipse" folder into your Eclipse workspace folder (Windows default: "C:\Users\username\eclipse-workspace").
+2. Copy the contents of the "eclipse" folder into your Eclipse workspace folder (Windows default: `C:\Users\username\eclipse-workspace`).
 3. Open Eclipse.
 4. Go to File -> Import -> General -> Existing Projects into Workspace.
 5. Click Next.